 Okay, we’re probably in more familiar territory here.
 Most guys know what shoes to wear with board shorts.
 But if you’d like to take things past the traditional Australian flip-flop, there are several ways to go.
-A pair of men’s sneakers, or some smart leather sandals, will take you from the beach to the beach bar pretty comfortably.
+A pair of men’s sneakers, or some smart nubuck sandals like the NEO, will take you from the beach to the beach bar pretty comfortably.
 Or you could try a lightweight espadrille, for that Caribbean island vibe.
 All of these options match well with good quality board shorts – and the board shorts are important.
 They should ideally be cut above the knee, and if they come with a detachable Velcro wallet, please put them back on the rack.

 Chino shorts are one step down from formal shorts.
 They live firmly in the murky world of ‘smart casual’, which means there are dozens of different ways to style them, depending on the occasion.
 This is great in some ways, and confusing in others.
-Some white DECO sneakers are going to work well for day-to-day wear.
-For beachside summer vibes, a pair of burgundy VERMONT boat shoes will take you a long way.
+Some light grey DECO 2.0 sneakers are going to work well for day-to-day wear.
+For beachside summer vibes, a pair of tan SPINNAKER boat shoes will take you a long way.
 Invited to a spring garden party?
-Whack some RODOLFO suede loafers underneath dark blue chino shorts.
-And finally, for the curve-ball option, we have the suede DOLAN Chukka boot.
+Whack some FERNANDO loafers underneath dark blue chino shorts.
+And finally, for the curve-ball option, we have the suede CORTES Chukka boot.
 This one’s a bit left-field, but with the right shorts, and a crisp linen shirt, desert boots can look quite smart.
 Just remember, with all these options, invisible socks are almost mandatory.